 Does OxiClean Work and Is It Environmentally Safe?

 OxiClean is safe for the environment and safe for septic systems.
 According to the OxiClean company, because the products are made using compounds found naturally in the environment, they do not harm living things.
 They also break down into harmless compounds like water and soda ash (plant ash) when they're flushed down the sink, so they won't hurt septic systems.
 Lastly, because they do not contain chlorine like other cleansers, they won't damage your skin or hurt delicate fabrics.

 You can use OxiClean in many ways around the home.
 Use OxiClean to:

 - Remove pet stains and odors

 - Treat tough laundry stains, such as juice, blood, coffee, or wine stains

 - Deodorize laundry

-OxiClean offers you a safe and green-friendly cleaning solution for your laundry, your carpets and your tiled surfaces.
-The multiple use product means you don't have to buy as many home cleaning products and allows you the opportunity to keep your home as clean as you like without having to use expensive, harsh chemicals.
+OxiClean offers you a safe and green-friendly cleaning solution for your laundry, carpets, and tiled surfaces.
+This multiple use product means you don't need a lot of home cleaning products that are expensive and contain harsh chemicals.